Alejogb1/job-board/blog-data/why-is-my-python-machine-learning-code-from-github-not-working.md

 id: "why-is-my-python-machine-learning-code-from-github-not-working"
 ---

-Alright, let's tackle this.
-You're having trouble with some machine learning code pulled from GitHub, and it's not behaving as expected.
+Alright,  You're having trouble with some machine learning code pulled from GitHub, and it's not behaving as expected.
 I've been there more times than I care to remember, and it's rarely a single, easily identifiable culprit.
 Often, it's a combination of factors that create these frustrating debugging sessions.
 From my experience, pinpointing the exact issue requires a systematic approach rather than a shot in the dark.
 Let’s break it down.

 First off, and this is paramount, environment mismatches are often the root cause.
 You're grabbing code that was likely developed on someone else's machine, with a specific set of library versions.
 Your setup might have different versions of core libraries like `numpy`, `pandas`, `scikit-learn`, `tensorflow`, or `pytorch`.
 These differences, seemingly minor, can introduce breaking changes due to deprecations or API shifts.
 I remember once spending an entire afternoon on a seemingly inexplicable error, only to find it was a subtle version incompatibility between pandas and scikit-learn’s `PolynomialFeatures`.